22 of the Most Beautiful Normandy Villages

 There are plenty of artisan craft ateliers to visit, this was a favourite place for David Hockney to live and work there are several chateaux you can tour and if you are here in the fall you can take part in the Beuvron-en-Auge cider festival.

-Honfleur is an iconic Normandy village complete with narrow cobbled streets, row houses dating from the 16th to 18th centuries and is considered the ‘birthplace of impressionism’.
+Honfleur is an iconic Normandy village complete with narrow cobbled streets, and row houses dating from the 16th to 18th centuries and is considered the ‘birthplace of impressionism’.
 It was here in Honfleur who convinced Monet to paint “en Plein air” which changed the course of art.

 Honfleur is called the Jewel of Normandy and Baudelaire declared “Honfleur has always been the dearest of my dreams.”
 The village contains over 95 art galleries, and the largest wooden church in France Saint Catherine’s was built in the 15th century by sailors.